Installation & Licenses Management

 3. Assign licenses to appropriate users

-• Avonni Experiences Admin: For users who will configure components in Lightning App Builder
+• Who needs it: Administrators and builders who will add and configure Avonni components in Lightning App Builder or create Dynamic Components.

 Verify Installation